Episcopal Diocese of Western North Carolina: Bishops

-The 7th and current diocesan bishop is The Right Reverend José Antonio McLoughlin, who was ordained and consecrated on October 1, 2016 and is the first bishop of Western North Carolina of Hispanic descent.
-Prior to his election as bishop of the Diocese of Western North Carolina, Bishop José served as the canon to the ordinary and chief-of-staff for the Episcopal Diocese of Oklahoma since 2008.
-Previously, José served congregations in the dioceses of Southeast Florida and Virginia.
+The 7th and current diocesan bishop is José Antonio McLoughlin, who was ordained and consecrated on October 1, 2016 and is the first bishop of Western North Carolina of Hispanic descent.
+Prior to his election as bishop of the Diocese of Western North Carolina, McLoughlin served as the canon to the ordinary and chief-of-staff for the Episcopal Diocese of Oklahoma since 2008.
+Previously, McLoughlin served congregations in the dioceses of Southeast Florida and Virginia.
 Bishop José earned his Master of Divinity from Virginia Theological Seminary and Bachelor of Arts from the University of Central Florida.
-Prior to his call to the priesthood, the Bishop worked in the criminal justice field serving in the State of Florida as a police officer and in the U.S. Department of Justice in Washington, D.C., in various capacities, most recently as the special assistant to the assistant attorney general.
+Prior to his call to the priesthood, McLoughlin worked in the criminal justice field serving in the State of Florida as a police officer and in the U.S. Department of Justice in Washington, D.C., in various capacities, most recently as the special assistant to the assistant attorney general.
 Bishop José was born in San Juan, Puerto Rico and raised in Florida.

-Bishop Jose' has been married to Laurel Lynne (McFall) since 1993 and together they have two children, Alexander and Alyson.
+McLoughlin has been married to Laurel Lynne (McFall) since 1993 and together they have two children, Alexander and Alyson.